Technology Fundamentals and False Bubble Detection: Evidence from Dot-Com and AI Episodes: Microfoundation: A Production Economy with Innovation

 \begin{remark}[Theoretical vs.\ Empirical Technology Components] The theoretical analysis in Sections~\ref{subsec:tech_dividends}--\ref{subsec:explosive} uses a deterministic technology component $\delta_t$ (Assumption~\ref{ass:tech_shock}) for analytical tractability: the hump-shaped, bounded-support structure enables closed-form characterization of the fundamental dynamics and sharp statements about local explosiveness.
 The microfoundation of this appendix derives $\Delta d_t = c + \boldsymbol{\gamma}'\,\mathbf{X}_t + \varepsilon_t$, where $\boldsymbol{\gamma}'\,\mathbf{X}_t$ is the \emph{empirical} counterpart of $\delta_t$---a stochastic, observable proxy driven by the VAR dynamics of $\mathbf{X}_t$.
 Formally, the two are linked by the identification $\delta_t = \mathbb{E}[\boldsymbol{\gamma}'\mathbf{X}_t \mid \text{regime}]$: the deterministic hump $\delta_t$ of Assumption~\ref{ass:tech_shock} is the conditional-mean path of $\boldsymbol{\gamma}'\mathbf{X}_t$ that would obtain under a technology-diffusion regime with adoption at $T_1$ and maturation at $T_2$, while the stochastic component $\boldsymbol{\gamma}'\mathbf{X}_t - \delta_t$ is absorbed into the residual noise in the empirical specification.
 Under this mapping, Propositions~\ref{prop:explosive} and~\ref{prop:pd_limit} describe the signal component of the data-generating process that the PSY test erroneously attributes to explosive dynamics, and the technology-adjusted PSY test removes exactly this signal component by projecting on $\mathbf{X}_t$. \end{remark}

 \begin{remark}[Separability and Exclusion of Bubbles] The identification conditions (R1)--(R3) above formalize what was informally called ``separability'' in earlier drafts.
 The bubble enters as an additive component in secondary-market valuation ($p_t = f_t + b_t$, $\mathbb{E}_t[M_{t+1}b_{t+1}]=b_t$) but is excluded from the production block determining $\mathbf{X}_t$ by the structure of \eqref{eq:production}--\eqref{eq:tfp_law} and the FOCs~\eqref{eq:it_foc}.
-Even if stock valuations affect future innovation through financing constraints, the resulting variation in $\mathbf{X}_{t+j}$ for $j\geq 1$ operates through the fundamental mapping $\boldsymbol{\beta}_X'\mathbf{X}_{t+j}$, not through the residual $u_t$ at date $t$.
-Patents are predetermined (grant lag $\ell\geq 1$), TFP is a production-side measure, and IT investment satisfies \eqref{eq:it_foc}; these three facts are the backbone of the exclusion restriction. \end{remark}
+Patents are predetermined at short horizons (grant lag $\ell\geq 1$), TFP is a production-side measure, and IT investment satisfies \eqref{eq:it_foc}; these three facts motivate the exclusion restriction.
+They should not be read as eliminating every economically plausible feedback channel from valuations into future innovation or adoption.
+Where such feedback exists, the adjusted residual is attenuated as in \eqref{eq:feedback_residual}. \end{remark}